Testing

 What is the cut score to qualify for the National Merit Scholarship Program?

-The cut score varies each year, however, the top 1% (usually about 16,000 students nationally) are identified as National Merit Semifinalists.
+The cut score varies each year, however, the top 1% (usually about 13,000-16,000 students nationally) are identified as National Merit Semifinalists.
 Semifinalists may go on to apply for Finalist status and potentially win scholarship money.
-In recent years, the cut score for the state of MN has been between 218 and 220.
+In 2025, the national cut-score was 208.
+In 2024, approximately 288 Minnesota students were named as semi-finalists.
 The top 3-4% of scores are named Commended Scholars.
 They are not able to move forward in the scholarship competition.

 Do I have to take the SAT if I am identified as a Semi-Finalist?